Frailty Team Banner

 What is frailty?

-Frailty is described as a person's overall resilience and how this relates to their chance to recover quickly following health problems.
-It is a long term condition that affects your health in the same way that other chronic health conditions might.
+When health care professionals talk about “Frailty”, they are referring to a long term condition that affects your health in the same way that other chronic health conditions might.
 Frailty is not an inevitable part of aging and not all older adults live with frailty, but it is more common as we age.

 Frailty is characterised by the loss of inbuilt body reserves.
 These reserves help us to recover from adverse events.
 As we start to lose these reserves, it can be harder to recover from a relatively ‘minor’ health problem, such as an infection or a fall, making it possible to have a severe long term impact on someone’s health and wellbeing.